Allergy test results reveal specific sensitivities by measuring immune reactions to allergens, guiding diagnosis and treatment plans.

 The Meaning Behind False Positives & False Negatives

-Not all positive results mean true allergies—sometimes tests pick up sensitization without clinical relevance (false positives).
-Conversely, false negatives occur when an allergy exists but isn’t detected by testing methods.
+Not all positive results mean true allergies—sometimes tests pick up sensitization without clinical relevance.
+Conversely, false negatives can occur when an allergy exists but isn’t detected by the specific testing method used.

 False positives happen due to:

-- Irritation rather than true allergic reaction on skin prick tests.
+- Irritation rather than true allergic reaction on skin testing.

 False negatives may arise because: